gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 It may happen that Protection Engine discards packets due to internal checks or because it has detected a malicious attempt.

-In no cases Protection Engine must interfere with the congestion control mechanism, this basically means that the congestion control is exactly the same as how specified in {{RFC9260}}.
+The Protection Engine shall not interfere with the SCTP congestion control mechanism, this basically means that from SCTP perspective the congestion control is exactly the same as how specified in {{RFC9260}}.

 ## ICMP Considerations {#icmp}